-I recently saw a cherry scone on Pinterest that had a vanilla glaze on it and I remember thinking they looked particularly tempting.
+Recently I saw a cherry scone on Pinterest that had a vanilla glaze on it and I remember thinking they looked particularly tempting.
 I had never glazed tea buns or scones before.
-I though though, for occasions like birthday brunches or holiday breakfasts, they would make extra special additions to the table.
+For occasions like birthday brunches or holiday breakfasts, they would make extra special additions to the table.

 I set out to fancify plain old raisin scones.

 My inspiration came from the last 2 bright orange tangelos in the fridge, which since childhood have been a favourite citrus fruit.
 I used all of the zest of one of them in the scone dough and in the glaze as well to pack plenty of orange flavour into these delicious scones.

 Once finished and photos taken, I gobbled one straight down; they were amazing!
 Spouse resisted.

 She even refused a bite of mine, but after a few minutes was tempted to break off a corner of one to try it.

 …and then another, and then a small piece from the centre and then…well, I think we all know how this story ends.
 5 minutes later not a crumb of the scone could be found.
 They really are very irresistible.